mehulkj621/ML-Project-1/README.md

 KNN works well with a small number of input variables (p), but struggles when the number of inputs is very large.

-Our Goal is to predict whether a person will be able to buy a car depending upon his age and his salary Using Logistic Regression we achived an accuracy of - 0.875 Using K Nearest Neighbours we achived an accuracy of - 0.9166666666666666
+Our Goal is to predict whether a person will be able to buy a car depending upon his age and his salary.

+Using Logistic Regression we achived an accuracy of - 0.875

+Using K Nearest Neighbours we achived an accuracy of - 0.9166666666666666